TammyCarrick/Retail-Data-Analysis/Exploratory Data Analysis with SQL.md

 |2022 |2        |$21,286  |9        |$106,342 |

 #### Remarks:
-- The months with the lowest sales per year is switches between January and February
+- The months with the lowest sales per year switch between January and February.
-- The months with the highest sales always occur in the last third of the year
+- The months with the highest sales always occur in the last third of the year.

 ## Investigating regional trends